 - Three of the "Six Merry Murderesses of the Cook County Jail" from Chicago fall under this trope.
 The reasons for each were:

-- Liz's husband popped his gum (which she says is an irritating habit) one too many times after she'd had a long day.
+- Liz's husband popped his bubblegum (which she says is an irritating habit) one too many times after she'd had a long and stressful day.

 - Annie found out her boyfriend was not only married, but was a Mormon with six wives.